Skip to content

 Registering pupillage

-You must register your pupillage with the Inn and the Bar Standards Board (BSB) as soon as possible.
+You must register your pupillage with the Inn and the Bar Standards Board (BSB) before you start your first six.

-If you are taking pupillage in the South Eastern Circuit, but not in London, and you would still like to attend our pupil course, you must be able to commit to the travel requirements needed to attend each stage in full.
-Depending on your location, it may be easier for you to attend training on Circuit.
+If you are taking pupillage in the South Eastern Circuit, but not in London, you have the option to attend the pupil course with us but you must be able to commit to the travel requirements needed to attend each stage in full.
+Depending on your location, it may be easier for you to attend training with your circuit.

 GIBC Pupil Mentoring Scheme